compmetagen/micca/doc/source/pairedend.rst

 options ``-p/--pattern`` and ``-e/--repl``).

-Since the sequenced region is about of 464-bp (805-341) and the reads are of 300-bp, the overlap region is quite large (~136 bp), so we set a minimum overlap length of 100 and maximum number of allowed mismatches of 32:
+Since the sequenced region is about of 464-bp (805-341) and the reads are of 300-bp, the overlap region is quite large (~136 bp), as rule of thumb we set a minimum overlap length of 100 and maximum number of allowed mismatches of about 1/3, say 32:

 .. code-block:: sh